 Course cost: £260

-A Two-day clay workshop will be held on Saturday 26th and Sunday 27th of January from 10 – 4pm
+The Two-day clay workshop will be held on Saturday 9th and Sunday 10th of March from 10 – 4pm.

 In discussion with Kenny and fellow students you will be encouraged to develop your own response to the figure and learn how meaning can be embedded in the artwork through subject, scale, surface and materials.
 The weekend will begin with a morning session assessing initial ideas followed by armature building.
 The rest of the weekend will taken up with the development of your work in clay with the support of the tutor.